 - In the case of VMware Cloud on AWS only;

 - Some services as Hybrid Cloud Extension and Site Recovery are already available as Add-On tile using the SDDC provisioned in VMware Cloud on AWS.
-Log Intelligence and Cost Insight are planned to be available and an Add-On tile soon.

 Providers need to provision different services for differing tenants at any time.
 Previously a provider needed to request service invitation, using the invitation email received, create tenant organization, onboard services, then deploy and configure.
 This was cumbersome and now simplified with automation – the provisioning of services for the tenants is now just a few clicks and is customizable to your needs.
 No more hassles requesting service invitations, waiting for the invitations and searching for the emails to do tenant onboarding or having to deal with expired invitations.